 A SPECTACULAR SKYLINE

-If there was ever an ideal time to visit New York City, 4th of July weekend is it.
-Manhattans maximize their long weekends by fleeing to the calm of suburbia.
-Less crowds and more space for you to enjoy the nation’s largest fireworks display, the Macy’s 4th of July Fireworks.
+If there was ever an ideal time to visit New York City, Fourth of July weekend is it.
+Manhattanites maximize their long weekends by fleeing to the calm of suburbia.
+Fewer crowds mean more space for you to enjoy the nation’s largest fireworks display, the Macy’s 4th of July Fireworks.
 There is something inspiring and patriotic about watching the fireworks in the melting pot of America.
 It’s almost impossible not to feel pride for this country.
-If you are heading into the city (or staying) check out our list of the best spots to see the show.
+If you are heading into the city (or staying), check out our list of the best spots to see the show.

-No cover, cash bar, and an amazing view of the river…enough said.
-As you can imagine, it fills up fast so plan to arrive early and enjoy dinner by James Beard Award-winning Chef Tim Cushman before the show begins.
+A cash bar and an amazing view of the river — enough said.
+Tickets for entry are released each year in May and sell out quickly.
+Plan on arriving early and enjoying dinner by James Beard Award-winning chef Tim Cushman before the show begins.

 A hip, Brooklyn rooftop with a laid-back party atmosphere.
 Skip the lower level bars and head straight to the covered rooftop.
 Then, be a local and order the spiked lemonade and Park Fries.
 The hidden gem does have a limited riverside view, so arrive early and grab a seat.

 This year, forget your standard hot dogs.
-Fornino’s makes a strong case that you should be chowing down on a slice of New York style thin-crust pizza instead.
-If you get warm on their low-key rooftop, cool off with their artisanal sodas or ice cream.
-Tickets to this spot are limited so be sure to call ahead to make a reservation.
+Fornino’s makes a strong case that you should be chowing down on a slice of New York-style thin-crust pizza instead.
+If you get warm on its low-key rooftop, cool off with its artisanal sodas or ice cream.
+Tickets to this spot are limited, so be sure to call ahead to make a reservation.

 Put yourself right in the action and celebrate America with an unforgettable evening.
 Look up at the Statue of Liberty as lights crackle and streak across the sky.
-More than the breathtaking show you’ll remember the service—a picnic-style buffet, a seductive open bar, and of course you’re on a yacht!
+More than the breathtaking show, the service is what you’ll remember — a picnic-style buffet, a seductive open bar and, of course, you’re on a yacht!
 The nights not free, but it is definitely money well spent.

 Take in the fireworks at a little slower pace.
 This suburban island sanctuary is a family-friendly ride from the city.
-The park’s pond and greenspace is a literal breath of fresh air.
-Relax, there’s no admission fee, lots of room, and its surprisingly uncrowded.
-So, bring a blanket and enjoy the local park fireworks display.
+The park’s pond and green space is a literal breath of fresh air.
+Relax: There’s no admission fee and lots of room, and it’s surprisingly uncrowded.
+So bring a blanket and enjoy the local park fireworks display.